Wadite/GatewaySDK/sdk/README.md

 Initialization
 --------------

-To initialize the configuration module, call the `ConfigurationInit` function.
-This function reads the existing configuration parameters from storage, or loads the default values if none are found.
+To initialize the each module, call its `Init` function.
+For example, the 'ConfigurationInit' function reads the existing configuration parameters from storage, or loads the default values if none are found.